ianding1/ianding1.github.io/_posts/2019-09-13-bash-programming-tutorial.md

 input*, *standard output* and *standard error*, corresponding to file descriptor 0, 1, and 2.

-By default, the standard input is the keyboard, and the standard output/error is the screen.
+By default, standard input is the keyboard, and standard output/error is the screen.
 But we can redirect them to disk files, named pipes, and even other processes via pipes.

+### Redirect standard input

 ```bash
 mycmd < input.txt
 ```

-Redirect the standard input to *input.txt*.
+Redirect standard input to *input.txt*.

+### Redirect standard output

 ```bash
 mycmd > output.log
 ```

-Redirect the standard output to *output.log*.
+Redirect standard output to *output.log*.
 If the file exists, clear the content of the file first.

+### Appending to a file

 ```bash
 mycmd >> output.log
 ```

-Redirect the standard output to *output.log*, appending to the file.
+Redirect standard output to *output.log*, appending to the file.

+### Redirect standard error

 ```bash
 mycmd 2> error.log
 ```

-Redirect the standard error to *error.log*.
+Redirect standard error to *error.log*.

+### Redirect standard error to standard output

 ```bash
 mycmd 2>&1
 ```

-Redirect the standard error to the standard output.
+Redirect standard error to standard output.

 ## Pipes

-Besides redirecting standard input/output to disk files, Bash also supports redirecting the output of a command to the input of another via the pipe operator `|`.
+Besides redirecting standard input/output to disk files, Bash also supports redirecting standard output of a command to standard input of another via the pipe operator `|`.
 This allows us to connect multiple simple commands together to do complex jobs.

 The following example prints the lines containing "ERR" in file *myprog.log* and saves the result to another file *errors.txt*: